A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: Introduction

-A relatively recent and representative work of Corpetti et.al. \cite{Corpetti}, in which fluid mechanics was used to extending the optical flow estimation, and accurate dense motion fields were obtained.
-This method includes an image-based integrated version of the continuity equation from fluid dynamics.
-Since then there has been a lot of attention on studying the physics-based motion estimation.
-Estimates on the conservation of mass for a fluid in a digital image sequence was discussed by Wildes et.al. \cite{wildes}.
-They model the image intensity as an average of the object density and consider the incident light parallel to the $z$-axis such that the 2D projection of the image intensity is captured as
+A relatively recent work of Corpetti et al. \cite{Corpetti,corpetti,corpetti2} used the image-integrated version of the continuity equation from fluid dynamics.
+Since then, there has been a lot of attention on studying physics-based motion estimation.
+Estimates on the conservation of mass for a fluid in a digital image sequence were discussed by Wildes et.al. \cite{wildes}.
+The image intensity was obtained as an average of the object density, with the incident light parallel to the $z$-axis such that the 2D projection of the image intensity can be captured as

-Further using fluid mechanics models Liu et.al. \cite{Liu} provided a rigorous framework for fluid flow by deriving the projected-motion equations.
+Further using fluid mechanics models, Liu et al. \cite{Liu} provided a rigorous framework for fluid flow by deriving the projected motion equations.
 Here the optical flow is proportional to the path-averaged velocity of fluid or particles weighted with a relevant field quantity.
-Luttman et.al. \cite{Luttman} computed the potential (resp. stream) function directly by assuming that the flow estimate is the gradient of a potential function (resp. symplectic gradient of a stream function) .
-To overcome the limitations of the global smoothness regularization for fluid motion estimation, Corpetti et.al \cite{corpetti} proposed a second-order div-curl regularization for a better estimation of intrinsic flow structures.
-A detailed account of various works in the fluid flow based on physics is given in \cite{heitz}.
-Here the authors observed a physical meaning associated with the terms of the continuity equation (CEC) :
+Luttman et al. \cite{Luttman} computed the potential (resp. stream) function directly by assuming that the flow estimate is the gradient of a potential function (resp. symplectic gradient of a stream function).
+To overcome the limitations of the global smoothness regularization for fluid motion estimation, Corpetti et.al \cite{corpetti} proposed a second-order div-curl regularization for a better understanding of intrinsic flow structures.
+A detailed account of various works in fluid flow based on physics is given in \cite{heitz}.
+Here the authors observed a physical meaning associated with the terms of the continuity equation (CEC):

 $\textbf{(a)}$ corresponds to the brightness constancy given in (\ref{ofc}) and $\textbf{(b)}$ is the non-conservation term due to loss of particles.
-Furthermore, a divergence-free approximation of the equation (\ref{coneq}) could be obtained by setting the term $\textbf{(b)}$ to zero.
+Furthermore, a divergence-free approximation of the equation (\ref{coneq}) can be obtained by setting the term $\textbf{(b)}$ to zero.
 It is thus natural to study the effect of the term (\textbf{b}) in extracting the inherent fluid properties of the flow.